Azure/azurehpc/experimental/hpc_monitoring/readme.md

-# GPU Monitoring
+# HPC/AI Cluster Monitoring

-GPU Monitoring is essential to get insights into how effectively your application in utilizing the GPU(s) and monitor the health of the GPU's.
+HPC/AI cluster Monitoring is essential to get insights into how effectively your application in utilizing various hardware resources such as GPU(s), CPU(s), Network bandwidth (Infiniband and Ethernet) and Storage (local and NFS) and monitor the health of the HPC/AI Cluster.

-Basic GPU Monitoring is demonstrated by utilizing a custom data collection script to collect and send GPU/Job metrics to Azure Monitor log analytics, specific data can then be extracted and explored.
-The following script are provided, custom data collection python script (collect Data Center GPU Manager dmon metrics, IB metrics, Ethernet metrics, NFS I/O metrics, Disk I/O metrics, CPU metrics and sends it to your log analytics workspace), start/stop GPU Monitoring (using crontab) and generate a load to test the GPU monitoring.
+HPC/AI cluster Monitoring is demonstrated by utilizing a custom data collection script to collect and send CPU, GPU, Network and Storage metrics to Azure Monitor log analytics, specific data can then be extracted and explored using Kusto.
+The following custom data collection python script (collect Data Center GPU Manager dmon metrics, IB metrics, Ethernet metrics, NFS I/O metrics, Disk I/O metrics, CPU metrics and sends it to your log analytics workspace), start/stop GPU Monitoring (using managed system services).
-SLURM job ids are collected, so you can monitor specific jobids.
+SLURM job ids are also collected, so you can monitor specific jobids.
 (Assumes exclusive jobs running on nodes).
 The physical hostnames of the hosts on which the VM's are running are also recorded.
-You can use the system crontab to control the time interval for collecting data, or you can run the python collection script directly and specify the collection time interval (see the -tis argument below).

 ## Prerequisites

-- Tested on Ubuntu-HPC 18.04
+- Tested on Ubuntu-HPC 18.04 and 20.04
 - SLURM scheduler
 - Azure log analytics account and workspace.
-- pdsh is installed
+- pdsh is installed (only required if pdsh is used to manually start-up HPC monitoring)
-- View/edit scripts to ensure all paths are correct and the log analytics workspace customer_id/shared_key are updated in the scripts, the dmon fields to monitor are updated in the scripts and the crontab interval is selected (default every minute)
+- View/edit scripts to ensure all paths are correct and the log analytics workspace customer_id/shared_key are updated in the scripts.

-## GPU monitoring script options
+## HPC/AI cluster monitoring script options

 ```
-./gpu_data_collector.py -h
+./hpc_data_collector.py -h
-usage: gpu_data_collector.py [-h] [-dfi DCGM_FIELD_IDS] [-nle NAME_LOG_EVENT] [-fgm] [-no_gpum] [-ibm] [-ethm] [-nfsm] [-uc] [-tis TIME_INTERVAL_SECONDS]
+usage: hpc_data_collector.py [-h] [-dfi DCGM_FIELD_IDS] [-nle NAME_LOG_EVENT]
+                             [-fhm] [-gpum] [-ibm] [-ethm] [-nfsm] [-diskm]
+                             [-cpum] [-cpu_memm] [-uc]
+                             [-tis TIME_INTERVAL_SECONDS]

 optional arguments:
   -h, --help            show this help message and exit
   -dfi DCGM_FIELD_IDS, --dcgm_field_ids DCGM_FIELD_IDS
-                        Select the DCGM field ids you would like to monitor (if multiple field ids are desired then separate by commas) [string] (default:
+                        Select the DCGM field ids you would like to monitor
+                        (if multiple field ids are desired then separate by
-                        203,252,1004)
+                        commas) [string] (default: 203,252,1004)
   -nle NAME_LOG_EVENT, --name_log_event NAME_LOG_EVENT
-                        Select a name for the log events you want to monitor (default: MyGPUMonitor)
+                        Select a name for the log events you want to monitor
-  -fgm, --force_gpu_monitoring
+                        (default: MyGPUMonitor)
+  -fhm, --force_hpc_monitoring
-                        Forces data to be sent to log analytics WS even if no SLURM job is running on the node (default: False)
+                        Forces data to be sent to log analytics WS even if no
-  -no_gpum, --no_gpu_metrics
+                        SLURM job is running on the node (default: False)
-                        Do not collect GPU metrics (default: False)
+  -gpum, --gpu_metrics  Collect GPU metrics (default: False)
   -ibm, --infiniband_metrics
                         Collect InfiniBand metrics (default: False)
   -ethm, --ethernet_metrics
                         Collect Ethernet metrics (default: False)
   -nfsm, --nfs_metrics  Collect NFS client side metrics (default: False)
+  -diskm, --disk_metrics
-  -diskm, --disk_metrics  Collect disk device metrics (default: False)
+                        Collect disk device metrics (default: False)
-  -cpum, --cpu_metrics  Collects CPU metrics (e.g. user, nice, sys, idle, iowait, irq and softirq time)
+  -cpum, --cpu_metrics  Collects CPU metrics (e.g. user, sys, idle & iowait
-                        (default: False)
+                        time) (default: False)
   -cpu_memm, --cpu_mem_metrics
                         Collects CPU memory metrics (Default: MemTotal,
-                        MemFree (default: False)
+                        MemFree) (default: False)
-  -uc, --use_crontab    This script will be started by the system contab and the time interval between each data collection will be decided by the system crontab (if
+  -uc, --use_crontab    This script will be started by the system contab and
+                        the time interval between each data collection will be
-                        crontab is selected then the -tis argument will be ignored). (default: False)
+                        decided by the system crontab (if crontab is selected
+                        then the -tis argument will be ignored). (default:
+                        False)
   -tis TIME_INTERVAL_SECONDS, --time_interval_seconds TIME_INTERVAL_SECONDS
-                        The time interval in seconds between each data collection (This option cannot be used with the -uc argument) (default: 10)
+                        The time interval in seconds between each data
+                        collection (This option cannot be used with the -uc
+                        argument) (default: 10)
 ```

 ## Usage